 Inevitably, thinking sensibly during Christmas can be a struggle, especially about waste disposal of all things.
 Even so, with a 30% increase in the waste collected during this time of year, it’s a subtle change to make and one we should be willing to do.

-At PSH Environmental, we have 2yrd mini skips available to hire for domestic waste.
+At PSH Environmental, we have 2 yard mini skip hire available for domestic waste.
 Call us on 01603 721533 to find out what Christmas waste we’re happy to collect in our skips and book one before they all go!